 How to quote anything?
+How to quote a book in your college essay examples?
 Do you need to put a colon, a bracket, or a mark in your quote?
 What is the best way to refer to a source in your document?
 Here in this guide, you will learn everything you need to know about quotes, including the percent of needed quotes in your text, as well as more details on which style you can use for quotes.

 What Is a Quote?